Address: 300 Lea Bridge Rd, Leyton, London E10 7LD

 - Kobeda Kebab

 - Roast Vegetables

 There were so many options to choose from.
-As the whole platter came with Masala Chips, BBQ Garlic bread and one piece of the above menu list.
+The whole platter came with Masala Chips, BBQ Garlic bread and one piece of the above menu list.
 Masala Chips is an all-time favourite, as we both enjoyed those alongside the wings.
-However, as the meat pieces were huge it was difficult to eat all of it.
+However, as the meat pieces were huge it was difficult to eat all of them.

 Also, on the sides, they gave us butter chicken and Saffron rice.
 Even though I felt that it could feed up to 2 people along with the mains.
 However, you are guaranteed to have your money’s worth.
 As the amount is good enough to feed a family.